 He was back.

-She took a few steps backwards, then, feeling the sunshine on her shoulders, remembering that she was trapped.
+She took a few steps backwards, then, feeling the sunshine on her shoulders, remembered that she was trapped.
 She glanced back anyway, looking for a way out.
-The office’s tall windows held back the sunny Texas winter, showing a view of the tarmac, the satellite office buildings, and the green laws at the edge of Daddy’s spaceport.
+The office’s tall windows held back the sunny Texas winter, showing a view of the tarmac, the satellite office buildings, and the green lawns at the edge of Daddy’s spaceport.

 She hated feeling trapped.
 Unable to stop herself, her mind buzzed over possible escape routes.
 Break the glass.
 Climb through the air vents.
 Climb through the ceiling.
 Rush past the man.
 Play dead.
 Invent a teleporter.
 Tunnel through a wall.
 Talk her way out of this mess.
 Of course she had to talk.
 That was the only sensible option.
 Her fingers gently touched the cold window anyway—making sure that it was still there.